linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

     rg -help

 {{< note >}}
-The examples in the following section search the codebase of the open-source PHPComposer application.
+The examples in the following section search the codebase of the open-source [PHP Composer](https://getcomposer.org/) application.
 {{< /note >}}

 ### Basic Searching with ripgrep